 Whether it's the minor inconvenience of a power outage, or the major ordeal of a disaster that wipes out fresh water and food supplies, you'd do well to prepare for an emergency by making sure you have jugs of water and non-perishable food in your pantry.
 Everything you need to know for disaster preparedness concerning food and water is in this pamphlet from FEMA and the American Red Cross.
 Among the food items you can store indefinitely: wheat, vegetable oils, dried corn, baking powder, soybeans, and instant coffee, tea, and cocoa.

 If you live in an area that's prone to flooding, a floatation vest could mean the difference between survival and drowning.
 There are many price points and features, so be sure to pick out vests that best suit your needs; a good rule of thumb is to select a vest that stands the test for safe boating in extreme conditions.
-A thorough guide to flotation devices (and the almighty survival suit) can be found here.
-Among the cheapest options we could find is the Cabela's Deluxe Vest ($9.99 with $5.95 s&h).
+A thorough guide to floatation devices (and the almighty survival suit) can be found here.
+Among the cheapest options we could find is the Cabela's Deluxe Vest ($14.99 with $5.95 s&h, a low by $10).

 Especially if you drive an older used car, it's a great idea to join AAA just for the emergency roadside assistance (although membership also has many discount benefits, at hotels and resorts for example).
-Just one call to AAA for a tow or jump typically pays for the price of a year's membership, and depending on where your car breaks down, it can also save you untold hours stranded on the roadside, where your only companions could be anxiety and fear.
+Just one call to AAA for a tow or jump typically pays for the price of a year's membership, and depending on where your car breaks down, it can also save you untold hours stranded on the roadside.
 Plus, many residents can even join online at AAA.com.